FSO Warszawa: Police car

 A police car version of the Warszawa was also produced for the Milicja Obywatelska and the Polish army.
 The last such batch was built in 1972.

 The police car was based on the civilian version.
 However, it differed in painting (white or cream body with a blue stripe and Milicja or MO markings), a blue light signal mounted on the roof, and a two-tone siren.
 Additionally, matte rear and side windows were installed.

 The police car received the same modernizations as the civilian and commercial models.
 How many police cars were produced has never been officially stated since it is likely that as these cars were intended for state purposes, production was never taken in records of how many police vehicles were built or registered.

-Similar to the special ordered GAZ M20-Pobeda for the KGB, The main difference with the civilian and the commercial models was that the police Warszawa used a modified version of the GAZ-12 ZIM's six-cylinder engine.
-This engine was suitable for police and special service applications due to the speed it provided for the car.
+In comparison to the special ordered GAZ M20-Pobeda for the KGB, this version retained the four-cylinder engine of the Warszawa, as the passenger and commercial models had.